Skip to content

 BwOutAllowanceExceeded After the cluster enters the ACTIVE state.
 The number of packets shaped due to outbound aggregate bandwidth exceeding the broker's maximum bandwidth.

 ConnTrackAllowanceExceeded After the cluster enters the ACTIVE state.
-The number of packets shaped due to connection tracking exceeding the broker's maximum value.
+The number of packets shaped due to connection tracking exceeding the broker's maximum.
 Connection tracking is related to security groups, which track each established connection to ensure that return packets are delivered as expected.

 ConnectionCloseRate After the cluster enters the ACTIVE state.
 The number of connections closed per second per listener.
 This number is aggregated per listener and then filtered for client listeners.